Derpumu/Pacifist/README.md

 Incompatibilities are usually easier to solve in smaller mods.
 When it comes to larger overhaul mods like Krastorio and Angel's Industries that change science and other things, making them compatible can be a lot of work - but I am on it.

-The current list of overhaul mods I'd like to check and establish compatibility for are:
+The current list of overhaul mods that I'd like to establish compatibility for can be found in the [mod portal](https://mods.factorio.com/mod/Pacifist).

-- Krastorio2
-- Angel's Industries
-- Industrial Revolution 3
-- _maybe_ Paynodon's